 Treatments and Suggestions

 or a daily aspirin.
 Both of these will help with the thinning process of the blood and both are natural choices.
-They are by far much healthier than using a prescription blood thinner like Coumadin.

 Another natural blood thinner is black strap molasses.
 Also drinking cider vinegar